rishabh2011/next-events-project/README.md

 A simple nextjs app that displays various events that the the user can filter by date and navigate to.
-This project is an exercise in developing experience with nextjs file based routing
+This project is an exercise in developing experience with various nextjs features such as file-based routing and page pre-rendering and data pre-fetching.